SysManSquad/sysmansquadblogdev/content/posts/2020-06-10-working-with-internet-optimized-task-sequences-and-generic-status-messages.md

 The next challenge was how to capture the Outlook plug-in, Visio, and Project reinstalls.
 The task sequence sets boolean variables to capture the presence of each software.
 My customer has a webservice that can be called to inject these computer resource records into remediation deployment collections, but it’s not accessible to internet-based computers.

-I found <a href="https://www.reddit.com/r/SCCM/comments/b19gzw/how_we_used_to_do_it_collecting_client_data_via/" target="_blank" rel="noreferrer noopener">this</a> generic status message article on Reddit and worked through the examples.
+I found [this](https://www.reddit.com/r/SCCM/comments/b19gzw/how_we_used_to_do_it_collecting_client_data_via/) generic status message article on Reddit and worked through the examples.
 A way to piggyback off SCCM client communication back to the infrastructure appealed to me.
 Could it somehow solve my problem with the application reinstalls?

 The author explains how to return a generic information status message, with information of your choice in one of the insertion string fields.
 I created an action in my task sequence to return a string value of **projectInstalled** if 32-bit Project was installed.
 I use the Project boolean task sequence variable set earlier in the task sequence as a condition for the action.